-- For each valve stem to be removed, do the following: 3. - Remove the cover plate from the backing plate.
+- 3. For each valve stem to be removed, do the following: - a.
+Remove the cover plate from the backing plate.

-- - Remove the O-ring seals and inspect them for signs of cracking, wear or damage.
-If a seal needs to be replaced, cut and discard the seal. - From the valve stem removal tool assembly, connect the interface tool to the upper c. piston.
+- screw 2.
+Cover Flate 3.
+O-Ning Sear - b.
+Remove the O-ring seals and inspect them for signs of cracking, wear or damage.
+If a seal needs to be replaced, cut and discard the seal. - c.
+From the valve stem removal tool assembly, connect the interface tool to the upper piston.